Free Click & Collect Collect your order from our showrooms

 Either way, the cost of installing porcelain tiles is minimal.
 They can also be freely repositioned for maximum design flexibility, and fitted into awkward, tight, or unusual spaces.

-It’s our job, after all, to help you find the right solution for your home and garden, whilst at the same time providing you the tools and expertise you need to make your dreams a reality.
+It’s our job to help you find the right design solution for your home and garden, whilst also providing you the tools and expertise you need to make your dreams come true.

 So, should you install 20mm porcelain tiles in your garden?
 Yes.
-They’re safe (anti-slip), durable (anti-frost, anti-stain, thermal-protected), strong (I mean, did you watch that van video?), easy to install and even available in a stonking range of colours, sizes, and patterns.
+They’re safe, durable, strong, easy to install, and even available in a stonking range of colours, sizes, and patterns

 If you like the sound of Tile Merchant porcelain tiles, then you can view the full range on our website.
 There, you can order free cut samples to your home, wherever you are in Ireland, to test them out before you order more.